-What Is Sciatica?
-Causes, Symptoms, & Treatment
+What Is Sciatica: Symptoms, Causes, & Treatment

 While many of us have experienced its symptoms (lower back pain that radiates through the hips and down the legs), you may wonder “What IS Sciatica?” and why does it affect so many people every year?